da03/model_criticism/README.md

 ```

-(If would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
+(It would be nice if you have bandwidth for running this setting, if not please just ignore this setting).
 To train a language model in the W/ Title setting, use the below command:

 ```
 export MODEL=EleutherAI/gpt-neo-125M # either gpt-neox-20b or gpt-neo-2.7B would be nice